ArticlesBiology ArticlesNatural Disasters

 Examples: Examples of natural disasters include the 2004 Indian Ocean tsunami, the 2011 Tohoku earthquake and tsunami in Japan, Hurricane Katrina in 2005, the 2010 Haiti earthquake, and the 2019-2020 Australian bushfires.

-Causes of Natural disaster
+Causes of Natural Disaster

 Natural disasters occur due to natural processes and phenomena.
 Earthquakes result from tectonic plate movements, hurricanes and cyclones form over warm ocean waters, floods can be caused by heavy rainfall or dam failure, and wildfires can be ignited by lightning or human activities.

-Precautions of Natural disaster
+Precautions of Natural Disasters

 While it is impossible to prevent natural disasters, taking precautions can help mitigate their impact.
 Some common precautions include: